apify/apify-docs/sources/platform/actors/development/actor_definition/dataset_schema/validation.md

 :::

-You can either do that directly through `actor.json` like this:
+You can either do that directly through `actor.json`:

 ```json title=".actor.json"
 {